Old growth forest conference launches key elements for protection strategy

 Kindly hosted by the European Committee of the Regions in Brussels, this had 149 registrations and attendance from 28 EU and non EU countries.

-Participants included a balance of foresters, state agencies, enterprise specialists and landowners as well as conservation NGOs, which proved of considerable help in identifying common ground to underwrite the Strategy.
+The conference included representatives from the European Commission, UNESCO, Council of Europe, national and local governments.
+A key theme of the programme was the need for a multi-sector approach to developing the Protection Strategy.
+Participation by a balance of foresters, state agencies, enterprise specialists and landowners as well as conservation NGOs proved of considerable help in identifying common ground to underwrite the Strategy.

 A welcome was provided by the Director General of DG Environment at the European Commission, Daniel Calleja.
 Speaking by video (he was in Beijing), he declared “Old growth forests are icons of Europe’s natural heritage… We are committed to protecting and restoring them”.

 The conference was opened by Humberto Delgado, Head of Natural Capital for the European Commission, who stressed the multiple benefits of the forests, in particular their importance to the ecosystem services agenda (biodiversity, nature tourism, carbon, hydrology) – with much greater levels of ongoing carbon capture for mitigating climate change than was often appreciated.